mrigankvashist/100-Days-of-Java/README.md

 - ### Any Base Addition:
 Given a base b, you are given two numbers n1 and n2 of base b.
 Required to add the two numbes and print their value in base b

+# Day 12
+- ### Any Base To Subtraction:
+Required to subtract n1 from n2 of base b and print the value

+- ### Any Base To Multiplication:
+Required to multiply n1 and n2 of base b and print the value